 Premature ejaculation, or PE, is one of the most common forms of sexual dysfunction that can affect men.
-In fact, scientific research suggests that up to 39 percent of all men are affected by some degree of premature ejaculation.
+In fact, scientific research suggests that up to 39 percent of all men are affected by premature ejaculation to some degree.

 If you’ve looked into treatments for PE, you might have seen products that contain benzocaine, such as our Clockstopper Climax Delay Wipes.

 As a topical anesthetic, benzocaine works by reducing sensitivity in your penis, making it easier for you to have sex without reaching orgasm and ejaculating too early.

 If you’ve ever considered using topical PE products such as benzocaine gels, creams or wipes, you may have questions about their safety and risk of causing unwanted effects.

 Research on benzocaine shows that it’s safe and low-risk when applied properly.
 However, like other medications, the topical benzocaine found in PE wipes, PE sprays and other products can cause side effects in some situations.